The right window well design for your home can maximize light, leading to a more hospitable home and lower electricity bills.

-Window well liners can also play a big role in natural light.
-Dark colors will darken a room while lighter colors will brighten it.
+Window well liners can also play a significant role in natural light.
+Dark colors will darken a room, while lighter colors will brighten it.
 Many homeowners choose a window well liner that complements their home, but the reality is that a window well liner isn’t going to be seen from outside the house.
-It will be seen only from indoors, which means nobody is going to be comparing how well it matches the property’s exterior.
-Choose a liner you find beautiful, and that offers the right color to reflect the light you want.
+It will be seen only from indoors, which means nobody will be comparing how well it matches the property’s exterior.
+Choose a liner you find beautiful and that offers the right color to reflect the light you want.

 Natural light isn’t just a money-saver: It’s also full of Vitamin D that can give you energy.
 It’s gentler on the eyes, especially when filtered via a window well liner and not shining directly in your face.